Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Sandra Escher, PhD,
+Sandra Escher,

-Netherlands.
+The Netherlands.
 Honorary Researcher at UCE (University of Central

 England) in Birmingham.
-In 2011, she was awarded with the
+In 2011, she was awarded with the "Officer

-children hearing voices.
-Publications (together with Marius
+hearing voices.
+Publications (together with Marius Romme) include

-Romme) include Accepting Voices (1993); Making Sense
+Accepting Voices (1993); Making Sense of Voices

-of Voices (2000); Living with Voices: 50 stories of
+(2000); Living with Voices: 50 stories of recovery

-& Mervyn Morris, 2009); Children Hearing Voices: What you
+2009); Children Hearing Voices: What you need to know and

-need to know and what you can do (2010); Psychosis
+what you can do (2010); Psychosis as a Personal Crisis:

-as a Personal Crisis: An experience-based approach (ed.
+An experience-based approach (ed.
+2012).
+Sandra Escher passed

 |